 The Medical University of Vienna can look back on an eventful history full of glorious peaks and painful depths.
 The historical collections of MedUni Vienna, incl. the magnificent Josephinum record this for interested members of the general public.

-MedUni Vienna celebrated its 10th anniversary as an independent university, separate from the University of Vienna, in 2014.
-So it is one of the youngest universities, but at the same time it can point to a tradition going back many centuries: From the University of the Middle Ages to the ultra-modern research location.
+Seperated from the University of Vienna in 2044, the MedUni Vienna it is one of the youngest universities, but at the same time it can point to a tradition going back many centuries: From the University of the Middle Ages to the ultra-modern research location.

 MedUni Vienna from 1365 to Today